rsksmart/devportal-1.0/guides/two-way-peg-app/pegout-common-errors.md

 And it will surely appear too if you do something outside the connecting process when it is happening (for example, disable the Liquality wallet extension in the middle of it).

+To fix both errors:

-The way to fix the two errors is the same: go to manage chrome extensions, disable any other wallet extension, disable Liquality, enable it, refresh the page app.
+* Go to manage chrome extensions, and disable any other wallet extension,
+* Disable Liquality, and  enable it
+* Refresh the 2 way peg app.

 ![Disable extensions](/assets/img/guides/two-way-peg-app/liquality/common-errors/4-common-errors.png)